Ranjit Patil

-Ranjit Patil (born 20 January 1964) is a member of Maharashtra Legislative Council, belonging to the Bharatiya Janata Party and was State General Secretary Maharashtra Unit.
+Ranjit Vitthalrao Patil (born 20 January 1964) is a member of Maharashtra Legislative Council, belonging to the Bharatiya Janata Party and was State General Secretary Maharashtra Unit.
 He represents the Amravati graduate constituency.
 He was appointed Maharashtra's Minister of State in December, 2014 with the portfolio Home (Urban), Urban Development, General Administration, Law and Judiciary and Parliamentary Affairs.
 Later in the same month, he was also given responsibility of being guardian minister of Akola district and Washim district.
 He has completed 2 terms as an MLC and is now running for a 3rd consecutive term.

 Early life

 Patil was born to Sulochanadevi Patil and Vitthalrao Patil, who was then a member of Maharashtra Legislative Council from Akola.

 Education and early career

 Patil also has a post-graduate degree in MBBS and MS (Ortho) from Government Medical College, Nagpur.
 He is a leading Orthopedic surgeon in Akola at Vitthal hospital.
 He is well known for the same in the neighbouring districts as well.